Nshatayu07/WCE_Hackathon-01/README.md

 --> Choose your domain(consumer/Donor).

---> If your are a donor then it will redirect you to a Donor page, fill the required details reagarding the items which you want to donate.
+--> If your are a donor then it will redirect you to a log in page after that it will direct donor to a donor page after that, fill the required details reagarding the items which you want to donate.

---> If your are a consumer then it will redirect you to a Consumer page, where consumer will be able to see the items with their expiry date.
+--> If your are a consumer then it will redirect you to a login page after sign in consumer will direct to Consumer page, where consumer will be able to see the items with their expiry date.

 --> In order to control the food wastage we have built the recommendation engine using item based collaborative filtering to recoomend the items which expire early and more in consumption.